 Not sure if your HUBZone small business is currently in compliance?
 You are not alone.
 Due to the confusion and complexities surrounding the HUBZone Program’s unique requirements–especially the 35% employee residency rule–many HUBZone participants are uncertain whether they still qualify, leaving them vulnerable to a competitor’s HUBZone protest or a SBA HUBZone decertification decision.

 Stop wondering whether your small business is HUBZone compliant.
-Koprince Law’s HUBZone attorneys can perform a thorough internal audit of your current HUBZone compliance.
-Koprince Law will review your company’s governing documents, ownership and management structure, and employee residency to help you identify and correct any problems.
+Koprince McCall Pottroff’s HUBZone attorneys can perform a thorough internal audit of your current HUBZone compliance.
+Koprince McCall Pottroff will review your company’s governing documents, ownership and management structure, and employee residency to help you identify and correct any problems.
 In addition, we will help you implement a series of “HUBZone Best Practices” to help you maintain and track your HUBZone compliance going forward.